bcoding/docker-host-scripts/README.md

 # docker-host-scripts
-Script we use for administration of my docker host
+Scripts we use for administration of my docker host